-- · Our investments may be risky, and you could lose all or part of your investment. - The equity in Katonah Debt Advisors and the subordinated securities in CDO Funds that we have acquired and the portfolio of first and second lien loans that we expect to acquire with the proceeds of this offering may be worth less than the amount we have paid for such assets. - · Economic recessions or downturns could impair our portfolio companies and harm our operating results. - Defaults by our portfolio companies could harm our operating results. - When we are a debt or minority equity investor in a portfolio company, which we expect will generally be the case, we may not be in a position to control the entity, and its management may make decisions that could decrease the value of our investment. - · Prepayments of our debt investments by our portfolio companies could adversely impact our results of operations and reduce our return on equity. - · Our portfolio companies may incur debt that ranks equally with, or senior to, our investments in such companies. - There may be circumstances where our debt investments could be subordinated to claims of other creditors or we could be subject to lender liability claims.
+- Our investments may be risky, and you could lose all or part of your investment. - The equity in Katonah Debt Advisors and the subordinated securities in CDO Funds and the portfolio of senior secured loans that we have acquired may be worth less than the amount we paid for such assets.

-- Investments in equity securities involve a substantial degree of risk. - The lack of liquidity in our investments may adversely affect our business. - We may lose all or a portion of the income we expect to receive from Katonah Debt Advisors. - · We may not receive any return on our investment in the CDO Funds in which we have invested. - · If we incur indebtedness or issue senior securities, we will be exposed to additional risks, including the typical risks associated with leverage.
+- · Economic recessions or downturns could impair our portfolio companies and harm our operating results. - Our portfolio is and may continue to be concentrated in a limited number of portfolio companies and industries, which will subject us to a risk of significant loss if any of these companies defaults on its obligations under any of its debt instruments or by a downturn in the particular industry. - Defaults by our portfolio companies could harm our operating results. - When we are a debt or minority equity investor in a portfolio company, which we expect will generally be the case, we may not be in a position to control the entity, and its management may make decisions that could decrease the value of our investment. - Prepayments of our debt investments by our portfolio companies could adversely impact our results of operations and reduce our return on equity. - Our portfolio companies may incur debt that ranks equally with, or senior to, our investments in such companies. - There may be circumstances where our debt investments could be subordinated to claims of other creditors or we could be subject to lender liability claims. - Investments in equity securities involve a substantial degree of risk. - The lack of liquidity in our investments may adversely affect our business. - We may lose all or a portion of the income we expect to receive from Katonah Debt Advisors. - · We may not receive any return on our investment in the CDO Funds in which we have invested. - Because we have incurred indebtedness or if we issue senior securities, we will be exposed to additional risks, including the typical risks associated with leverage. - The agreements governing our securitization revolving credit facility contain various covenants that, among other things, limit our discretion in operating our business and provide for certain minimum financial covenants.